-• · Designs should be contextual to adjacent buildings, including their cornice lines and horizontal banding.
+Designs should be contextual to adjacent buildings, including their cornice lines and horizontal banding.
 32 Response: The owner intends for the design to be contextual to adjacent buildings.
-Innovative design and unusual lighting of the exterior of the building is important to emphasize the monumentality of government buildings.
-33 Response: The owner intends to have innovative design.
+33 Innovative design and unusual lighting of the exterior of the building is important to emphasize the monumentality of government buildings.
+Response: The owner intends to have innovative design.
 The principal building entrance should be easily identified by building features and landscape elements; additional public entrances should be provided at every street face.
-34 Response: Based on the proposed Shopfront frontage, the building entrances shall be easily identified.
+34 Response: Based on the proposed Urban Limited frontage, the building entrances shall be easily identified.
 35 Building materials should be of stone, brick, or similar durable, high quality materials.
 Building form, articulation, and materials should respect and be sympathetic to the major governmental and institutional buildings in the area.
-Response: The owner intends to use high quality materials that will respect major buildings in the area.
+33 Response: Use of high quality materials is anticipated.
 Preferred materials (other than glass) include metal, brick, stone, concrete, plaster, and wood trim; discouraged materials include vinyl siding, pressed wood siding, and exterior insulated finishing systems (EIFS).
 36 Response: The owner intends to use a mixture of one or more of the following: metal, brick, stone, concrete, plaster, and wood trim.
 Materials covering original architectural features of historic or architecturally significant buildings are discouraged.
-37 Response: The owner does not intent to cover original architectural features of historic or architecturally significant buildings.
+37 Response: The owner does not intend to cover architectural features of historic or architecturally significant buildings.
 A minimum of 35 percent of each upper story should be windows.
 38 Response: Based on UDO building types, upper stories shall have substantial transparency.
 Building corners that face an intersection should strive for a distinctive form and high level of articulation.
 39 Response: The owner intends for corners that face an intersection to be distinctive and have high level articulation.
 Buildings may step back further at intersections in order to articulate the corners.
 40 Response: The owner intends for buildings to acknowledge the intersections at the corners.